-Choosing the right operating system can become a challenge as it involves managing computer hardware, and software resources, and offers common services for computer programs.
+Choosing the right operating system can become a challenge as it involves managing computer hardware and software resources and offers common services for computer programs.
 While the IT industry mainly focuses on top OS including Windows, macOS, Linux, and others, there are others in the race too.
-Pop OS and Ubuntu are two operating systems by that are open-source Linux distributions with Pop OS being the modern version of Ubuntu.
-Both these operating systems are similar to each other and carry a few different specifications.
-If you are wondering about their differences and want to know more about Pop OS vs Ubuntu then our today’s guide will be a perfect find for you.
-We will be discussing the major differences between these OS, their features, pros and cons along with answering the most asked question, which is better Pop OS or Ubuntu?
-So, without delaying any further, let us get started with answering all your queries regarding Pop OS and Ubuntu right away.
+Pop OS and Ubuntu are two operating systems that are open-source Linux distributions.
+If you are wondering about their differences and want to know more about Pop OS vs Ubuntu, then our today’s guide will be a perfect find for you.
+So, keep reading!

 Pop OS vs Ubuntu: Which One is Better?

 Linux distributions offer two operating systems for users namely, Pop OS and Ubuntu which are of similar nature.
 Pop OS is an Ubuntu-based operating system.
 Therefore, it becomes important to differentiate these two OS with respect to what they are and how they function.
 Let us first discuss their basic definition below.

 To know more about the pros and cons of Pop OS and Ubuntu, it is important to understand what Pop OS really is.

 - Pop OS is a free and open-source Linux system that is based on Ubuntu.